True story of a client that came to me

 Even so, I think that any therapist that works with people who stutter should make their first priority – do not harm.
 Unfortunately, this didn’t happen in this case.

-Here at the Power Stuttering Center, we have several research based programs especially for teenagers and adults.
-Please see the rest of the website for information.
+Here at the Power Stuttering Center, we have several research based programs, especially for teenagers and adults.
+Please see the rest of the website for information on our stuttering therapy plan and treatment.